westerndigitalcorporation/zonedstorage.io/docs/getting-started/nullblk.md

 ## *null_blk* Zoned Block Device Parameters

 The *null_blk* kernel module accepts many arguments to adjust the zone configuration of the emulated device.
-The zone related arguments can be listed using the *modinfo* command and using *configfs* once the *null_blk* module is loaded.
+The zone-related arguments can be listed using the *modinfo* command and those arguments can be modified by using *configfs* once the *null_blk* module is loaded.

 ```
 # modinfo null_blk